chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

 1e

-  - We have to suggest what we gonna add
+  - We have to suggest what we going to add

   - E.g. social recommendation